altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 {
-~A physical link, a touch to the arm on the first person Lenny saw and a short moment later Jochek joined him~ ~It was the a portly man that was his fair, who had been slumped over in coach unconscious~ ~A short time later - after finding everyone around them unconscious, the Lux road in silence toward their destination~ ~The castle that held many incredibly dangerous things~ ~Things more frightening than an atomic bomb: secret things~
+~A physical link, a touch to the arm on the first person Lenny saw and a short moment later Jochek joined him~ ~It was the a portly man that was his fair, who had been slumped over in coach unconscious~ ~Jocheck looked down at their new body~
+"J::could have waited to find someone more fit?"
+*Lenny shrugged*
+"L::These are temporary, I'm not putting any work into this one."
+'LX:: onward to Ada, us two.'
+~A short time later - after finding everyone around them unconscious, the Lux road in silence toward their destination~ ~The castle that held many incredibly dangerous things~ ~Things more frightening than an atomic bomb: secret things~